bobpoekert/dns-slowloris/README.md

-dnsputter
+dns-slowloris
 =========

-dnsputter is a DNS server that hangs for 60 seconds before returning responses.
+dns-slowloris is a DNS server that hangs for 60 seconds before returning responses.
 It's useful for testing applications that take user-supplied URLs as input to make sure they're not vulnerable to DOS attack.

 Dependencies
 ----